 Board of Directors

-Asperger Works is seeking applicants to fill available positions on Asperger Works’ Board of Directors.
-Qualified applicants should be creative, understand complexity, be open to new and challenging concepts, view change as necessary and positive, and have the ability and time to serve Asperger Works.
-Additionally, Asperger Works desires individuals who reflect diversity including, but not limited to age, gender, sexual orientation, geography, economic status, disability, and ethnicity.
+Asperger Works (AWorks) is always on the lookout for potential Board members who are creative, understand complexity, are open to new and challenging concepts, view change as necessary and positive, and have the ability and time to meet the needs of AWorks.
+Additionally, AWorks desires individuals who reflect diversity including – but not limited to – race, age, gender, sexual orientation, geography, economic status, disability, and ethnicity.

 The following general qualifications are essential for a member of